treasure-data/lda-board/README.md

 ## Features
 - Manage workflow executions
-- Run your workflow with optional params
+- Run your digdag workflow with session params
 - Visualize clusters in two-dimensional space
+- Filter topic by terms
+- Retrieve docids/userid in the specified topic
-- Display Additional contents conlumn for each document/user
+- Display Additional contents column for each document/user

 ## Quick start
 ```